jimboca/harmonyhub-polyglot/README.md

   * Click Add, and it should show up on the left hand side and show 'Running', click on it.
   * Click on the 'Download profile' icon.
   * Select and Copy the 'Base URL' from that page, which you will need for Pasting later.
-5. Add as NodeServer in ISY by selecting the empty slot that matches 'Node Server ID' you used in Step 4.
+6. Add as NodeServer in ISY by selecting the empty slot that matches 'Node Server ID' you used in Step 4.
   * Set 'Profile Name' to whatever you want, but might as well be the same as the name used in Step 4.
   * Set the Polyglot 'User Id' and Password.
 Default: admin & admin.
   * Paste the 'Base URL' you copied in Step 4.
   * Set Host Name or IP of your machine running Polyglot
   * Set Port to the Polyglot port, default=8080
-6. Click 'Upload Profile'
+7. Click 'Upload Profile'
   * Browse to where the 'harmonynub_profile.zip' from Step 4 is located and select it.
-7. Reboot ISY
+8. Reboot ISY
-8. Upload Profile again in the node server (quirk of ISY)
+9. Upload Profile again in the node server (quirk of ISY)
-9. Reboot ISY again (quirk of ISY)
+10. Reboot ISY again (quirk of ISY)
-10. Once ISY is back up, go to Polyglot and restart the Harmony Hub server.
+11. Once ISY is back up, go to Polyglot and restart the Harmony Hub server.
-11. You should start to see your Harmony Hub and it's devices show up in the ISY
+12. You should start to see your Harmony Hub and it's devices show up in the ISY
   * Select the Hub
   * Right click on the Hub and select 'Group Devices'
-12. Write programs and enjoy.
+13. Write programs and enjoy.

+# Settings

+## Server Node

+The server node is the main node controlling the polyglot server.

+* Status: Is updated with the UNIX Epoch time.
+* Version Major: The major version number of this program.
+* Version Minor: The minor version number of this program.
+* Hubs: The number of hubs the server is mananging
+* Debug Mode: The Logging debug mode.
+* Short Poll: The number of seconds between each time the Hub Nodes are polled to determine the current activity
+* Long Poll: The number of seconds between each time the Hub Nodes send a DON which can be used to verify it is alive.

+## Hub Node

+The Hub node, one for each hub you define in the configuration.

+## Activity Node

+A Node for each activity in each hub.

+## Device Node

+A Node for each device defined in each hub.

 # Debugging